FreeCAD/FreeCAD-render/README.md

 ### Notes on compiling cycles for standalone use

 To use the Cycles renderer, Cycles must be compiled as standalone.
-Instructions [here](https://wiki.blender.org/wiki/Source/Render/Cycles/Standalone) or, if you already compile Blender yourself, enable WITH_CYCLES_STANDALONE and WITH_CYCLESSTANDALONE_GUI (I also had to add -lGLU to CMAKE_EXE_LINKER_FLAGS)
+Instructions [here](https://wiki.blender.org/wiki/Source/Render/Cycles/Standalone) or, if you already compile Blender yourself, enable WITH_CYCLES_STANDALONE and WITH_CYCLES_STANDALONE_GUI cmake variables (I also had to add -lGLU to CMAKE_EXE_LINKER_FLAGS)

 ### Notes on using Blender